ip2location/ip2location-piwik/README.md

 __Can I use IP2Location Web service?__

-Yes, please purchase credits from https://www.ip2location.com/web-service and insert your API key in the settings pag
+Yes, please purchase credits from https://www.ip2location.com/web-service and insert your API key in the settings page.

+__Why I'm getting undefined function error?__

+ It might be one of the required PHP extension is not enabled.
+Please make sure you have following PHP extension enabled in your php.ini:

+* php-curl
+* php-gmp
+* php-bcmath